bluedragan/rocm-systems/projects/rdc/README.md

 ### 🔧 Building gRPC and protoc

-**Important:** RDC requires gRPC and protoc to be built from source as pre-built packages are not available.
+**Important:** RDC requires gRPC v1.76.0 and protoc to be built from source.
+Pre-built packages often have:
+- ABI incompatibilities with different compilers
+- Missing or incorrectly configured CMake package dependencies (abseil, protobuf)
+- Static libraries instead of required shared libraries
+- Version mismatches that cause linker errors

+Building from source ensures all dependencies (abseil, protobuf, c-ares, re2, zlib) are built together with consistent compiler flags and proper CMake configuration.

 1. **Install Required Tools:**